mtcp-stack/mtcp/README.md

  - ``libnuma``
  - ``libpthread``
  - ``librt``

 Compling PSIO/DPDK driver requires kernel headers.
  - For Debian/Ubuntu, try ``apt-get install linux-headers-$(uname -r)``

-We have modified the dpdk-16.11 package to export net_device stat data to the OS.
+We have modified the dpdk-16.11 package to export net_device stat data (for Intel-based Ethernet adapters only) to the OS.
 To achieve this, the dpdk-16.11/lib/librte_eal/linuxapp/igb_uio/ directory was updated.
+We also modified ``mk/rte.app.mk`` and ``rte_cpuflags.mk`` files to ease the compilation process of mTCP applications.
 We recommend using our package for DPDK installation.

 ### INCLUDED DIRECTORIES ###